ian-cho/data-prep-kit/kfp/doc/simple_transform_pipeline.md

 The parameters used here are as follows:

 * ray_name: name of the Ray cluster
+* ray_id_KFPv2: Ray cluster unique ID used only in KFP v2
 * ray_head_options: head node options, containing the following:
   * cpu - number of cpus
   * memory - memory